 To get to the islands, catch the 13-minute ferry from the Jack Layton Ferry Terminal at Bay St. and Queens Caye.
 Alternatively, you can take a ‘Tiki Taxi” from Queens Quay and Spadina for $10.
 This is a fun way to get to the islands.
 They are small boats ‘tiki-themed boats, playing Caribbean-inspired music along the way.

-A bike is a perfect way to get around the islands.
-You can rent them from bike share stations in the city and bring them with you on the ferry, or you can join a guided Toronto islands bike tour.
+Bikes are a perfect way to get around the islands.
+You can rent them from bike-share stations in the city and bring them on the ferry or join a guided Toronto islands bike tour.

 There are beautiful beaches to relax on the islands, including a clothing-optional one at Hanlan’s Point – a popular spot for the LGBTQ+ community.